Quantum Computation and Quantum Information Theory Course

 Department of Physics and Astronomy, University of Pittsburgh

-Description Assignments Course Notes Text Book Reserved Books Seminar Links
+Description Assignments Course Notes Lectures Seminar Text Book Reserved Books

 Course Description

-This course is given by the Physics Department, with assistance from the Computer Science Department, and the Department of Physics and Astronomy of the University of Pittsburgh .
+This course is offered by the Physics Department of Carnegie-Mellon University, with assistance from the Computer Science Department and the Department of Physics and Astronomy of the University of Pittsburgh.
 The level is appropriate for advanced undergraduates and beginning graduate students.
-A 12 unit course 33-758 uses the same lectures and problem assignments, and involves some additional work.
-In place of a final examination, students are required to write a term paper on a topic of their choice, subject to approval by the instructors.

 CLASSROOM: Wean Hall 7316